 So what do I propose?

-Have a short term memory: I attribute this lesson to my dad.
+Have a short-term memory: I attribute this lesson to my dad.
 He told me once sometimes in situations you just need to remember it in the moment and then forget about it.
-Looking back is something we always do so the best way to get past your feelings of regret is to talk about it for 5 minutes and then give it no more energy.
-If you are talking with someone else then just let them know that you are done.
-Eventually you will get to a point where you will no longer need that buffer time.
+We tend to overanalyze our every move when it may just be healthier to set it and forget it.
+An exercise that I use to work through those times when I want to have a pity party is to give myself five minutes to get all of the frustration out—it may be best to write it down—and then never dwell on it again.
+Eventually you will get to a point where you may no longer need that buffer time.

 The idea of living retrospectively is only great for the Farmer’s Almanac and we should always be pressing forward.
 We’ve read the Tortoise & the Hare a million times but understand the tortoise didn’t win because he made all the fastest moves but because he was consistent, moved at the pace that was best for him, and didn’t get distracted in what he could have done better along the way.